How Do You Know if You Need a Folate Supplement?

 Folate is an essential water-soluble nutrient, also known as the bioactive form of Vitamin B9.
 Since our bodies don't store it, we must consume enough of it on a daily basis.
 Although it is commonly found in the foods we eat, a majority of people won't be getting enough of it for a variety of reasons.

-There are several reasons why someone might need to supplement folate and they may be explored by your doctor when running the necessary tests.
-It’ll often boil down to three major factors -- whether you consume enough folate in your diet, whether you consume too much folic acid, or whether you have a mutation in the gene that converts folate into its active form.
+There are several reasons why someone might need folic acid supplementation, and they may be explored by your doctor when running the necessary tests.
+It'll often boil down to three major factors -- whether you consume enough folate in your diet, whether you consume too much folic acid, or whether you have a mutation in the gene that converts folate into its active form.

 Let’s take a look at each of these factors.